vfarcic/devops24/manuscript/05-chart-museum.md

 ...
 ```

-Just as with Docker Registry, we can change the image tag.
+We can and we will change the image tag.
 We'll try to make that our practice with all installations.
 We'll always use a specific tag, and leave latest for developers and others who might not be concerned with stability of the system.

 By default, access to the API is disabled through the `DISABLE_API: true` entry.
 We'll have to enable it if we are to interact with the API.
-We'll discuss the security implications soon.

 We can see that there are, among others, `BASIC_AUTH_USER` and `BASIC_AUTH_PASS` secrets which we can use if we'd like to provide a basic HTTP authentication.

-Further down, are the commented resources.
+Further down are the commented resources.
 We'll have to define them ourselves.

 We'll need to persist the state of the application and make it accessible through Ingress.
 Both can be accomplished by changing related `enabled` entries to `true` and, in case of Ingress, by adding a few annotations and a host.

-Now that we went through the values we're interested in, we can proceed.
+Now that we went through the values we're interested in, we can proceed with the practical parts.
 We'll need to define the address (domain) we'll use for ChartMuseum.

 We already have the IP of the cluster (hopefully the IP of the external LB), and we can use it to create a `nip.io` domain, just as we did in the previous chapter.